 Allergy-Friendly Oatmeal Cookie Ice Cream Sandwiches

+The only thing that beats the fun of making this recipe is eating the delicious results.
 Get creative with mixing and matching ice cream flavors and garnishes with this delicious, fun-to-make recipe.

 Makes: 10 ice cream sandwiches